UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

   * Newlines are translated: ``\r\n -> \n``
   *   -- reading and writing!
   * Use \*nix-style in your code: ``\n``
-  * In text mode, you can use 'U' for "Universal" newline mode.

 Gotcha: